Online Broadcasts LIVE

 Yes!
 Absolutely yes!
 We hope you will come often, and maybe decide to join us.

-And that's how we all feel: right at home.
-We hope you will too.
-See you soon!
+And that's how we hope you will feel: right at home.

 For more about visiting, see here.

-Do I need to call before I visit?
+Do I need to contact the church before I visit?

 It's up to you.
 We always feel happy knowing visitors will be coming, but we like happy surprise-visits too.

-Note: If you are already Orthodox and are hoping to receive Communion, then, yes, you should call Father first so that he can expect you at the Chalice.
-Fr.
-Mark's number is 717-919-3382.
+Note: If you are already Orthodox and are hoping to receive Communion, then, yes, you should email Father first so that he can expect you at the Chalice.

 Are there other times when I can visit?